 Finally, the last stage of the AIDA model consists of "giving the push" so the prospect makes the purchase.
-To achieve these results, your actions could be to provide them with an offer, for example, exclusive discounts, free trial period, money back guarantee, etc.
+To achieve these results, your actions could be to provide them with an offer, for example, exclusive discounts, a free trial period, money-back guarantee, etc.

 You can still use mental triggers, that is, stimuli that guide a person to make a decision.
 A sense of urgency, like "There are only 3 pieces left" or "Offer expires in 33 minutes" - are good examples of this in action.